 - Have a pet: A dog or a cat can serve as a good companion for an Alzheimer’s patient, helping them get additional interactions.

 To ensure that your elderly loved ones get into these activities better, ensure that they have a say on what they should do.
 You would also want to simply accompany them in these activities and not impose on them.

 At this point, you might also think about what kind of treatments can help your loved one cope with the disease.
 Remember that Alzheimer’s is a complex condition.
 As such, no one treatment process would be applicable for different patients.

 However, certain medications can help lessen the symptoms.
 One of these is the drug Aducanumab.
 It works by reducing amyloid deposits in the brain, potentially delaying the disease’s progress.
 Doctors can also prescribe medications like galantamine and rivastigmine as a means of controlling cognitive and behavioral symptoms.

 You can also have your elderly loved one undergo therapy.
 The most common one is speech therapy to help them deal with language issues.
 Another one is occupational therapy that will help them relearn skills.

 The Best Home Health In California For Alzheimer’s

-Alzheimer’s should not be something that cages your senior loved one.
+An Alzheimer’s diagnosis should not be something that cages your senior loved one.
 And with the best home health in California, you can help them live out their life even with it.
-Contact us today and we are ready to provide you the best care services.
+Contact us today and we are ready to provide you the best home health care services.